Exhibits and Historical Groups

 Willmar, through May, 8 a.m. to 4:30 p.m. weekdays; watercolors by Alice Essendrup.

-Morris, today-April 17, 9 a.m. to 8 p.m.
+Morris, through May 15, 9 a.m. to 8 p.m.
 Monday through Thursday, 9 a.m. to 6 p.m.
 Friday and 1 to 5 p.m.
-Saturday, Gallery of Humanities Fine Arts; annual juried student art exhibit.
+Saturday, Gallery of Humanities Fine Arts; annual senior studio arts student exhibit

 Willmar, 9 a.m. to 5 p.m. weekdays; free admission, located at the train engine on North Business Highway 71 across from Robbins Island; the KCHS museum has a number of featured exhibits and the Sperry House will also be open most days; 320-235-1881.

 100 years of Scouting: Exhibit of the 100 years of Boy Scouting created by Cal Miner of Willmar.
 It will run through December and includes items from the former Kandiyohi County Boy Scouts and items from Miner's personal collection.

 Immigration: To celebrate the diverse ancestry and heritage of Kandiyohi County and the state of Minnesota.
 The immigration exhibit features one of four original Red River Ox Carts left in the state of Minnesota along with pictures of traditional costumes of peoples who settled this region during the nineteenth century.
 There us a map of ethnic communities in the late 1800s and early 1900s show our county's "old" ethnic neighborhoods, with an immigrant truck and artifacts brought from the Old Countries.